BeholdSocial/behold-svelte/README.md

 ## About

 This package contains a Svelte version of the [Behold embedded widget](https://behold.so/docs/widget/).
-This package is a convenience wrapper around the core Behold widget web component, and allows easy integration into your Svelte projects.
+It is a lightweight convenience wrapper around the core Behold widget web component, and allows easy integration into your Svelte projects.

 ## Installation